milkv-duo/duo-buildroot-sdk/README.md

 ```
 mv /mnt/system/blink.sh_backup /mnt/system/blink.sh && sync
 ```
-Frequently Asked Questions
+# Frequently Asked Questions
 Why is it only showing single core?

 The CV1800B chip adopts a dual-core design.
 The current Linux system runs on one of the cores, and the other core is used to run the real-time system.
 The SDK of this core has not yet been released and will be updated later.

-Why does checking RAM only show 28M?
+# Why does checking RAM only show 28M?

 Because a part of RAM is allocated to ION , it is the memory that needs to be occupied when using the camera to run the algorithm.
 If you don't use the camera, you can modify the value of ION_SIZE0 and recompile to generate the firmware

-Links to some information from the original chip factory CV181x/CV180x MMF SDK development document summary https://developer.sophgo.com/thread/471.html
+# Links to some information from the original chip factory
+CV181x/CV180x MMF SDK development document summary https://developer.sophgo.com/thread/471.html

-CV series chip TPU SDK development data summary https://developer.sophgo.com/thread/473.html
+# CV series chip TPU SDK development data summary
+https://developer.sophgo.com/thread/473.html

-About Milk-V
+# About Milk-V
 Official website

-technology Forum
+# Technology Forum
 MilkV Community